What is Clinical Pastoral Education?

 - ACPE application

-- Summer intensive CPE is typically an 11-week unit of CPE that begins in early June and concludes mid-August.
+- Summer intensive CPE is typically a full-time, 11-week unit of CPE that begins in early June and concludes mid-August.
 Please call contact number below for the most current information.

 - Preference: one unit of CPE and master of divinity or equivalent